IRFM/IMASViz/doc/source/manual/plugins.rst

 Equilibrium overview plugin GUI features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Equilibrium plugin allows some interaction with the plots that are described
+The Equilibrium plugin allows some interactions with the plots that are described
 below.

 Plot at time slice using slider